naoman-17/VLAN-demo-for-university/README.md

 switchport access vlan 6

 inter valn is done throug router which is 3 layer and is capabale for allowing different vlan to communicate with each other

+inter vlan is pending and will be start again in next week